ryansteed/heuristic-moral-machine/log.md

   + We tried creating labeling functions based on MM results (as if regular people were the experts)
   + Here's how the label functions performed relative to real users, and here's how much less it cost
     * How well does it agree on random scenarios? on all scenarios?
-  + When does this method disagree and why?
+  + When does this method disagree with Kim, Noothigattu and why?
+    * Highlight weaknesses of each method
+      - Kim: the same as the limits of utility function morality (what if there aren't estimatable moral variables? similar to KE example)
+      - Noothigattu: not very fast; probably super inaccurate, if we can manage to reproduce it
+      - Both: rely on democratic voter data
 - Kidney use case
   + Same thing, but this time users explicitly told us their rationales; let's pretend they're trained experts
   + Now how do the results compare?